senzing-garage/knowledge-base/presentations/one-breath-minimal-stack/README.md

 ## Non-Senzing

+A few preparatory steps are needed before working with Senzing.

 ### AWS EC2

 Deploy a clean AWS EC2 instance to be used in demonstrating the Senzing docker-compose stack.